1. What is FSSAI?

 - Vegetable oil-producing or processing units that process vegetable oil through the solvent extraction process and refineries having a capacity of more than 2 metric tons per day.

 - Slaughterhouses that are equipped to slaughter more than 50 large animals or a minimum of 150 small animals are also covered under Schedule 1 of FSSAI Regulations, 2011.

 - Meat processing units can process more than 500 kg of meat per day or 150 metric tons of meat per annum.

-- Except for the units mentioned in I and IV, all other food processing units having machineries such as relabellers and repackers with a capacity of 2 metric tons per day except grains, cereals and pulses milling unit.
+- Except for the units mentioned in I and IV, all other food processing units having types of machinery such as relabelled and repackers with a capacity of 2 metric tons per day except grains, cereals, and pulses milling units.

 - Businesses that import food items or food ingredients and additives for commercial uses.